tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 guidance.

-Finally, the client encrypts the EncodedClientHelloInner with the above values, as described in {{encrypting-clienthello}}, to consctruct a ClientHelloOuter.
+Finally, the client encrypts the EncodedClientHelloInner with the above values, as described in {{encrypting-clienthello}}, to construct a ClientHelloOuter.
 It sends this to the server, and processes the response as described in
 {{determining-ech-acceptance}}.